Anyone who has to pay for daycare for a child knows that the cost of quality child care can be crazy.

 It’s not uncommon to spend more than 15% of your income on care.
 To put that in perspective, the U.S. government defines “affordable care” as costing no more than 7% of family income.

-Fortunately, the U.S. Tax Code offers an incentive that can offset at least a portion of those costs.
-Here’s what you need to know about the Child and Dependent Care Credit.
+Fortunately, the U.S. Tax Code offers a tax credit that can offset at least a portion of those costs.

 What is a Child Care Tax Credit?